googoo-s/env_man/hadoop/README.md

 * [Spark 3.1.2](https://spark.apache.org/docs/3.1.2/) in SPARK MASTER mode (Spark Scala, and PySpark) - You can trigger a job also as YARN giving more resources (CPU, MEMORY)
 * [Hbase 2.4.15](https://hbase.apache.org/)  in Pseudo Distributed Mode on top of HDFS

-Also there is available an EDGE node to run conde/scripts
+Also there is available an kafka node to run conde/scripts

 > If you have more resources to run the containers, you can run Spark over YARN, as Defalut, Spark is running with Spark Master (1 Master, 3 workers).
 Just need to change Spark configuration file.